Crowd Machine Price Reaches $0.0001 on Exchanges (CMCT)

-Crowd Machine (CURRENCY:CMCT) traded 10.1% higher against the dollar during the 24 hour period ending at 23:00 PM E.T. on December 10th.
-During the last seven days, Crowd Machine has traded up 22% against the dollar.
-Crowd Machine has a market capitalization of $56,422.40 and $243.00 worth of Crowd Machine was traded on exchanges in the last 24 hours.
-One Crowd Machine coin can currently be bought for $0.0001 or 0.00000000 BTC on popular exchanges.
+Crowd Machine (CURRENCY:CMCT) traded 10.1% higher against the dollar during the one day period ending at 7:00 AM E.T. on December 17th.
+During the last seven days, Crowd Machine has traded 22% higher against the dollar.
+Crowd Machine has a market capitalization of $56,422.40 and $243.00 worth of Crowd Machine was traded on exchanges in the last day.
+One Crowd Machine coin can currently be purchased for about $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.